AngryKiller/iTunes-bridge/README.md

 ### This package is a WIP, a lot of functions will be added in the future and some that are already existing could change
 # Documentation
-You can found it at [itunes-bridge.js.org](https://itunes-bridge.js.org)
+You can find it at [itunes-bridge.js.org](https://itunes-bridge.js.org)

 # Example
 ```js